PeerHerholz/EXPRA_Winter2021/_sources/overview.md

 #### Where is everything?

 All course materials (lecture slides, lecture demo notebooks, lab notebooks, homework assignments, etc.) will be available on the [course website](https://peerherholz.github.io/EXPRA_Winter2021/index.html), i.e. the one you're looking at right now.
 Everything will be completely open and free to use, thus constituting an [open educational resource](https://en.wikipedia.org/wiki/Open_educational_resources) you are free to explore, enhance and share.
-Thus, this website and all materials will also remain up for the entire duration of the course and beyond, ideally to end of the internet.
+Thus, this website and all materials will also remain up for the entire duration of the course and beyond, ideally to the end of the internet.
 The usage of this resource and the materials therein will be explained at the beginning and throughout the course.

 <iframe src="https://giphy.com/embed/c20UV66B7zCWA" width="240" height="155" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/superman-phone-looking-c20UV66B7zCWA">via GIPHY</a></p>